hieunv0828/yocto-autobuilder2/README-Guide.md

 #### 1.4.1) Manually Starting the Autobuilder

-Run the following from the pokybuild3 directory:
+Run the following from the pokybuild directory:

  1. yocto-autobuilder-helper/janitor/ab-janitor&
  2. buildbot start yocto-controller